 If you are familiar with our Design Concepts for Tile, feel free to skip to the next paragraph.
-For those of you not familiar with our Design Concepts for Tile, this is a new idea by Creative Materials’ Design and Sourcing Department.
+For those of you not familiar with our Design Concepts for Tile, this is a new idea by Creative Materials’ Design Services Department.
 We wanted to show designers ways in which they can incorporate one or more of our Featured Collections into their projects.

 This Fall’s Design Concepts for Tile draws inspiration from Hospitality design.
-The very talented Laura Wunsch, Design & Sourcing Coordinator, created different spaces you would see in a hotel and composed different palettes for each one.
+The very talented Laura Wunsch, Design Services Coordinator, created different spaces you would see in a hotel and composed different palettes for each one.
 I love how each of them came together.
 The 2019 Fall Winter Collections work so well together!
 My personal favorite is Collection 06.
 What is your favorite?

 COLLECTION 05 | GUEST BATHROOM

 In last month’s blog, I gave a preview of our 2019 Fall Winter Collection and in that blog, I discussed how this season’s palette focuses on the study of shape and dimension.
 Collection 05 Guest Bathroom is a prime example of both shape and dimension.